Between the Lines Founder and Director

-In addition to Between the Lines NYC workshops, Brooke has taught writing and literature at Rutgers University, The Sackett Street Writers’ Workshop, Northwestern University’s Center for Talent Development, Athens Academy, and the Globe Institute of Technology.
-She has created college essay workshops for College Strategies: Practical Skills for Powerful Results and GEAR UP.
+In addition to Between the Lines workshops, Brooke has taught writing and literature at Rutgers University, The Sackett Street Writers’ Workshop, Northwestern University’s Center for Talent Development, Athens Academy, and the Globe Institute of Technology.
+She has created college essay workshops for College Strategies and GEAR UP.
 She has written English Language Arts curricula for Pittsburgh, Chicago, Los Angeles, and Atlanta public high schools through Kaplan K-12 Learning Services and edited curricula for Achievement First charter schools.
-She lives in Brooklyn and some of her best ideas come to her in motion—while running, biking, or urban exploring.
+Brooke and her partner Niteesh Elias founded Freedom Tunnel Press to publish books that straddle borders.

 “Letting Go”, a personal essay, appeared in Marie Claire.

 “Sanctuary”, an excerpt of an early version of Brooke’s memoir, appeared in The Hudson Review.

 “Origins” and “The Seed,” two personal essays, appeared in the anthology Lost and Found: Stories from New York.